ITPrism/ITPShare-Module/README.md

 * Added ablility to be used on 'https'-Domain (SSL)
 * Removed the Digg and ReTwittMe buttons.
 Those services do not work anymore.
 * Updated the code of buttons SumbpleUpon, Facebook, Pinterest
+* [[#1]](https://github.com/ITPrism/ITPShare-Plugin/issues/1 "Valid CSS for Facebook Like with multiple instances.")
+Fixed duplication of "fb-root"
 * Improved language

 v2.2